AliciaMay/Cyclistic_Capstone_Project/README.md

 ## Data Analyzation Using R

-I began by loading the packages that I would be using to analyze and visualize the data then uploaded all files.
+The initial step is to load the packages that will be used to analyze and visualize the data, followed by uploading all the files.

 ```
 library(tidyverse)